RDM4CAU/Intro-to-RDM/IntroRDM_presentation.md

 Think about your own PhD project and add keywords to the stations of the research data lifecycle that describe what steps and procedures at each station are relevant to your research data.

-Find your workspace at the [Miro-Board](https://miro.com/app/board/uXjVPvwAFbI=/?moveToWidget=3458764554868302384&cot=14)
+Find a workspace at the [Miro-Board](https://miro.com/app/board/uXjVPvwAFbI=/?moveToWidget=3458764570165589491&cot=14)

 -> Does this research data lifecycle fit to your research project?

 -> Are there any deviations?
+If yes, please mark deviations.

 ************